fergy-nz/faderport-to-game8/README.md

 the fader will jump to the remembered position for each axis.

-The remaining 16 buttons are mapped as joystick buttons which you can then map to whatever you like.
+The remaining 16 buttons are mapped as joystick buttons which you can then map to whatever you like in your game/simulation of choice.

-The Pan knob is configured to act as a fine tune for the active axis.
+The Pan knob is configured to act as a fine tuner for the active axis.

 # Requirements
 * A Presonus [FaderPort] connected to your Windows computer.